Efforts Failing Social Media

 Shameless Self-Promotion

-If every single piece of content you publish on social is a bland advertising spot, your audience will ultimately tune out.
+For instance, if every single piece of content you publish on social is a bland advertising spot, your audience will ultimately tune out.

 • Q&A sessions that allow the audience to share details about themselves.